MohdAfiq98/Absenteeism-Analysis/README.md

 ## Findings and Suggestions
 There are some findings obtained by the whole analysis.

+1. Most Absent Period and Reason.
-1. It shows that most worker are absent during spring season with 391 employees and the top 3 reason for it is because of medical consultation, dental consultation, and unknown reason.
+It shows that most worker was absent during spring season with 391 employees and the top 3 reason for it is because of medical consultation, dental consultation, and unknown reason.

+2. Additional Campaign or Reward.
-2. We realised that the Human Resource Department have huge amount of compensation budget which is $983,221.
-Since they currently want to reward the non-smokers worker and the total budget was only $1435.20/year, we suggested the Human Resource Department to either use the remainning budget on other ccompensation plan.
+We realised that the Human Resource Department have huge amount of compensation budget which is $983,221.
+Since they currently want to reward the non-smokers worker and the total budget was only $1435.20/year, we suggested the Human Resource Department to either use the remainning budget on other compensation plan.
 For example, they can create a reward plan like :

    -  Worker who have least absenteeism for the year.
    -  A campaign towards healthy work lifetsyle.
    -  Provide medical assistant fund for unhealthy worker with proper terms based on their work loads, time travelling to work, and etc.

 Hence, this will help to improve the absenteeism record among worker.
 Also gives them motivation to give commitment on their work place as well.
 Furthermore, create a healthy working environment for the company.

+3. Absenteeism Hours Trend.
-3. Based on the average absenteeism time in hours versus the month of absence trend, we can see the absenteeism starts low in the month of January and starts to rise until April.
-Then its settle back in May before rises towards maximum in the month of July.
-As we can see, most of the worker starts to absent during the summer and spring season.
+Based on the average absenteeism time in hours versus the month of absence trend, we can see the absenteeism starts low in the month of January and starts to rise until April.
+Then it decrease in May before rises towards maximum in the month of July.
+Based on the trend, most of the worker starts to absent during the summer and spring season.

+## Limitations
+As through out the whole analysis process, there are limitations towards the study :

+1. Data Description
+   The data obtained from Absent data are not elaborated with description.
+Hence, some values in the columns are not clearly beeing clarified its meaning.
+We have made random assumptions on its meaning.
+Whereas, it could meant differently.
+For the purpose of the study, we have made our own meaning towwards the value of the data.
+For further project, we recommended to obtain data from open source platform like kaagle.com.

+## Reference
+The reference used for the whole analysis :

+- AbsentData
+- Youtube.com
+- W3School